 - The mobile dentistry company charged Medicaid for a "trip charge" to almost every Medicaid patient, even though the dentists were only entitled to one trip to a facility, regardless of how many patients were examined or treated.

 - Indiana.
 Federal prosecutors pursued Medicaid fraud charges against the owner of a mobile dentistry company that was alleged to have applied sealants (a non-covered services under Ohio and Indiana Medicaid rules) to the teeth of low income children in Ohio and Indiana, but billed the dental procedures as fillings (a covered serviced under Ohio and Indiana Medicaid rules) when submitting the claims to Medicaid for reimbursement.
 A U.S. District Court judge sentenced the defendant to 3 ½ years in prison for his role in the fraudulent conduct.

-VII.
+VIII.
 Additional Risk Areas to Consider: